 Be aware that a FULL Review by all HSRC members is required for any research project that involves minors (under 18 years of age) or other vulnerable populations; makes use of “sensitive” questions (see the application form for additional details); or any study that might be considered “invasive” (risk of injury, ingestion of any substances, etc.).

-For an application requiring Full Review to be considered at a HSRC Meeting, the complete application must be submitted by the prior Friday at 4:00 p.m..
+All applications are considered on a rolling basis, and those determined to be “exempt” or “expedited” are generally considered within a week of full submission (though at times amendments are requested by the reviewer).
+Application requiring Full Review are considered by the HSRC at monthly meetings (generally occuring in the first week of each month).
 Please be aware that submitting an incomplete application to an Area Reviewer does not guarantee that an application will be reviewed in the subsequent meeting.
 If you have questions about whether your application is complete, please consult with an Area Reviewer.

 NOTE:The deadline for students or faculty to submit HSRC forms for each semester is the last day of classes.
 Anyone wanting to conduct research over Winter or Summer Break needs to have their materials submitted by that date.
 Any submissions after this point will be reviewed in the next semester.